- City Manager

 Visit OOS’s EFR webpage to learn if your business has new edible food recovery requirements, the countywide program, and resources available to help you comply.

 Beginning January 1, 2022, the City must annually procure a certain quantity of recovered organic waste products.
 Jurisdictions can fulfill their target by procuring any combination of eligible products such as compost, mulch, and renewable energy.
 The City is also required to purchase recycled-content paper.
 The City's newly adopted Recovered Organic Waste Product and Recycled-Content Paper Procurement Policy can be viewed here.

 SB 1383 regulations will require education and outreach to residents, schools, businesses, and edible food generators.
 The outreach must be translated into multiple languages, based on the most recent census results.
 The City is partnering with Republic Services to provide education and outreach.

 Compliance and Enforcement

 SB 1383 regulations require the adoption and enforcement of various ordinances.
-The City is currently in the process of adopting an ordinance to meet the requirements, as well as working with with Republic Services on the enforcement and record-keeping requirements.
+The City Council adopted Ordinance 1452 on November 22, 2021 to meet the requirements, as well as working with with Republic Services on the enforcement and record-keeping requirements.